rsamec/react-designer/README.md

     +   simple comparison is fast because of using immutable data structure
 +   simple document description (json) that enables to easy map to react component and its properties

-## Object schema format
+## Reactive document object model (RDOM)

-Object schema format is complete description of document.
-It is a simple object tree that consists of containers that are invisible components and boxes (visible components, widgets).
+RDOM is object schema format that represents full description of document.

+It is a simple object tree that consists of

+containers - nodes that are invisible components - usable for logical grouping of reactive parts of document (sections) boxes - terminal nodes (leaf) that are visible components - (react components, boxes, widgets) - it maps to props of react component

+Example RDOM document

 ```json